dbpedia/neural-extraction-framework/GSoC26_H/README.md

 ### 2. Synthetic Dataset Generation

 An initial synthetic training dataset was generated using an LLM, producing Hindi sentences paired with subject-relation-object triple annotations.
-A second, deliberately "noisy" dataset (15,581 examples, [published](https://huggingface.co/datasets/Nitin1211/dbpedia-hindi-noisy-training-data)) was generated separately — seeded from lower-scoring originals, using a mix of `openai/gpt-oss-120b` (86.1%) and `meta/llama-3.2-3b-instruct` (13.9%) — to give the model realistic variation and extraction mistakes to learn from, supporting a staged (curriculum-style) training approach.
+A second, deliberately "noisy" dataset ([published](https://huggingface.co/datasets/Nitin1211/dbpedia-hindi-noisy-training-data), 15,581 examples) was generated separately — seeded from lower-scoring originals — to give the model realistic variation and extraction mistakes to learn from, supporting a staged (curriculum-style) training approach.

 ### 3. Wikipedia Scraping